nansari/sims/AIPs/prompt_role_batch.md

 - description: One sentence description

-### 5. ClassGroupIndex - A sub group in a class region with start and end index.
+### 5. ClassGroup - A sub group in a class region with start and end index.
 - class_region_id : foreign key to ClassRegion table
 - description: One sentence description
 - start_index: number upto 4 digits (optional)